hsherl/hsherl.github.io/content/supervisions/pom.md

 ---
-title: "Philosophy of Mind"
+title: "II Philosophy of Mind"
 date: "2022-10-18"
 layout: "post"
 ---

+Here are the topics, questions, and reading lists for the II Philosophy of Mind supervisions in the Philosophy Tripos at Cambridge.
+Students must choose just one question when more than one is listed.
+Only four topics will be covered.

 ## 1 Intentionality

 Question:

-> Do thermostats have beliefs?
+> 'Thermostats really have beliefs and desires.'
+Discuss.

 Required reading: